 - Enjoy Your Successful Christmas Preparations!

 I have been to the supermarket at 6 am on Christmas Eve.
 Even now, I remember buying presents on Christmas Eve.
-So no, I was not always renowned for my Christmas preparations.
+So no, I have not always been renowned for my Christmas preparations in Christmas Past.
 Well, not in a good way.

-I’m sure you’re very much like I used to be.
+I’m sure you’re very much like I was.
 Every year, we swear we’re going to get an earlier start.
 We’re going to plan ahead and yet each year, Christmas is the same frantic holiday complete with a breakneck pace of buying, wrapping, cooking, and parties.
 Things that are all guaranteed to overextend our time and nerves.

 It’s enough to make even the jolliest person wish Christmas would hurry up and just pass.
 If you’re dreading the overwhelming tasks ahead of you this holiday season, don’t despair.

 Believe that you can have the kind of Christmas you want, without raising your blood pressure.
-And without getting so tired you feel like you just can’t function.
+You can avoid getting so tired you can hardly function.
 Realise that all you need is a game plan to map out your Christmas preparations, and I can help you with that game plan.

 Christmas Preparations are Easier with a Christmas Planner